So, now the question is, can chickens eat tomatoes? I have always been intrigued by the eating habits of my chickens.

-A medium-sized tomato is capable of providing almost 28 percent of the Reference Daily Intake (RDI) or the recommended dietary allowances.
+A medium-sized tomato can provide almost 28 percent of the Reference Daily Intake (RDI) or the recommended dietary allowances.

 Although it is found in tomatoes in minimal amounts, potassium is an essential nutrient for your birds.

-So when you give your chickens tomatoes to eat, their bones will stay healthy and strong throughout.
+So when you give your chickens tomatoes, their bones will stay healthy and strong throughout.

 Other Important Compounds Found in Tomatoes